thegrumpys/odop/docs/Help/htt.md

 A production web hosting arrangement will not have this delay.

 **Closing or exiting the software**
-Use the **File : Save As** menu to preserve the current state of a design in progress.
+Use  **File : Save As** or **File : Export** to preserve the current state of a design in progress.
-Sign out by using "Logout" on the File menu or use the browser Reload a.k.a "Refresh" function and then click the "Logout" button.
+If logged in, sign out by using the "Logout" menu item.
 Finally, close the browser tab or browser window containing the ODOP app.

 <a id="passwordReset"></a>